Tedrix7/Challenges/Elden Ring Gallery/README.md

-# Interactive Grid UI with Custom Cursor (ELDEN RING)
+# Interactive Grid UI with custom cursor (ELDEN RING)

 This project implements an interactive grid-based UI with a custom mouse cursor and smooth animations.
 It uses JavaScript, CSS, and libraries like Anime.js and imagesLoaded to create a visually appealing and responsive experience.